Revised February 8, 2019

 - I am not sure where “impermanence” came from, apparently as the translation of the word, “sampajānakāri”.
 But as was explained in the post, “Satipatthana Sutta – Structure”, sampajānō means knowing right from wrong (“san”) via enhanced wisdom.

-- Thus sampajānakāri means doing something the right way, and sampajānakāri hōti means becoming that.
+- Thus sampajānakāri means doing something the right way, and sampajānakāri hōti means developing a habit to do that.

 4. When one goes into finer details on “being morally mindful” of one’s actions, one is not just concerned with killing, stealing, etc. One is also concerned about general welfare, that one should act with civility and be courteous to others: one should be wearing proper clothes appropriate for the occasion, when eating one should not be making inappropriate noises, while walking in a crowded street one should be mindful of the others and not throw one’s refuse on the roadside, etc.